-Food for Sustainable Development
+Food For Sustainable Development

 All companies in the food sector, both producers and distributors, should adopt clear guidelines, metrics, and reporting standards to align with the Sustainable Development Goals and the Paris Climate agreement.
 Specifically, each company must address four critical questions.

-NEW YORK – Feeding a planet of 7.7 billion people is no easy matter.
+Feeding a planet of 7.7 billion people is no easy matter.
 Every person on the planet needs, expects, and has the right to a healthy diet.
 Every farmer needs, expects, and has the right to a decent livelihood.
 The roughly ten million other species on the planet need a habitat in which they can survive.
 And every business that produces, processes, and transports food needs and expects to earn a profit.

 It’s a tall order – and it’s not being fulfilled.
 Over 820 million people are chronically hungry.
 Another two billion or so suffer from micronutrient deficiencies, such as a lack of vitamins or proteins.
 Around 650 million adults are obese, an epidemic caused in part by ultra-processed foods that are stuffed with sugar, saturated fats, and other chemical additives.